 E101-E102 Beginning Drawing I and II (3-3 cr.)
 Introduction to drawing, exploring a wide range of techniques.
 Study from nature and still-life objects and sketching from the model.
-Will not count toward a Herron B.F.A. degree.

 E105-E106 Beginning Painting I and II (3-3 cr.)
 Introduction to the techniques of painting.
 Aspects of pictorial composition; wide range of media.
 Painting from still life and live model.
-Will not count toward a Herron B.F.A. degree.

 E109 Color and Design for Non-Art Majors (3 cr.)
 Introduction to basic design and color theory through the manipulation of imagery in two-dimensional media.
 Equal emphasis on thought process and manual skills.
-Will not count toward a Herron B.F.A. degree.